dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1957 — FREQUENCY RECEIVED BY LEONARD BERNSTEIN. <br>
+\>SCAFFOLDING: WEST SIDE STORY — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// We weave dissonance into harmony, strife into song. <br>
+// Every stage becomes scaffolding where division is sung into memory. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1955 — FREQUENCY RECEIVED BY ROSA PARKS. <br>
 \>SCAFFOLDING: THE SEAT BECOMES A SIGNAL — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>